-Table 7.3 summarizes these classification procedures.
+Table 2 summarizes the aforementioned classification procedures.

-The next section gives the results of this methodology.
+The next section of the paper gives the results of this methodology.

 IV.
-MAIN RESULTS
+Main Results

-Out of the entire sample of 130 countries, 66 fell into the medium category, 32 into the low category and 32 into the high category, according to the procedures described above.
-Almost half (55) of the countries showed imbalance, being categorized as superior or deficient in one dimension, thus confirming the fact that performance across categories is often not consistent.
-The biggest imbalances were on the political and social aspects.
-In the case of politics, 12 countries were superior on this element in relation to their overall performance, and five were deficient.
-We would expect parts of the political aspects to be related to other aspects of performance-notably the extent of collective political violence and the rule of law-but others, in particular political and civil liberties, plausibly have only a loose causal connection with the other elements.
-In relation to social aspects, eight countries showed superior performance and eight were deficient relative to their overall performance.
-This variable tries to capture the flourishing (or otherwise) of the community in which people live, although data problems mean that we have, at best, done so only partially.
-But to the extent we were able to measure this, it again seems reasonable that, while the social dimension is an important aspect of HD in its own right, it will not necessarily be related to the other categories.
-Six countries showed superior performance in basic HD and six were deficient, while five countries showed superior performance in the economic category and five were deficient.
+Out of the entire sample of 130 countries, 66 fell in the medium category, 32 in the low category and 32 in the high category, following the procedures described above.
+Almost half (55) of the countries showed imbalance, being categorized as superior or deficient in one dimension, thus endorsing the view that not all good things always go together.
+The biggest imbalances were on political and social aspects.
+In the case of politics, 12 countries were superior on this element in relation to their overall performance, and 5 were deficient.
+We would expect parts of the political aspects to be related to other aspects of performance - notably to the extent of collective political violence and the rule of law - but others - in particular political and civil liberties - plausibly have only a loose causal connections with the other elements.
+In relation to social aspects, 8 countries showed superior performance and 8 were deficient relative to their overall performance.
+This variable is trying to capture the flourishing (or otherwise) of the community in which people live, although data problems mean that we have, at best, done so only partially.
+But to the extent we were able to measure this, it again seems reasonable that, while it is an important aspect of HD in its own right, it will not necessarily be related to the other categories.
+Six countries showed superior performance in basic HD and 6 were deficient, while 5 countries showed superior performance in the economic category and 5 were deficient.

-IV.1 Geographic Performance
+Geographic Performance

-As can be seen from Table 7.4, by far the highest proportion and largest number (25) of low performances, on all categories, were in Sub-Saharan Africa.
-Outside Sub-Saharan Africa, two countries in the Middle East showed low performance-Algeria and Yemen-as did the Democratic Republic of Korea in South-East Asia, and Haiti in Latin America.
-The region with the most high performances was Eastern Europe, with 11 or half of the countries, followed by Latin America with six-Chile, Costa Rica, Guatemala, Jamaica, Mexico and Uruguay.
-There were also two in Sub-Saharan Africa-Ghana and Mauritius-two in the Middle East-Libya and Oman-two in East and South-East Asia-Malaysia and Thailand-and three in Central and South Asia-Bhutan, India and Kazakhstan.
+As can be seen from Table 3, by far the highest proportion and largest number (25) of low performances, on all categories, were in Sub-Saharan Africa.
+Outside Sub-Saharan Africa, two countries in the Middle East showed low performance - Algeria, and Yemen - as did the Democratic Republic of Korea in Southeast Asia, and Haiti in Latin America.
+The region with the most high performances was Eastern Europe with eleven or half of the countries, followed by Latin America with six - Chile, Costa Rica, Guatemala, Jamaica, Mexico and Uruguay.
+There were also two in Sub-Saharan Africa - Ghana and Mauritius, two in the Middle East - Libya and Oman, two in East and Southeast Asia - Malaysia and Thailand, three in Central and South Asia - Bhutan, India and Kazakhstan.
 Landlocked countries performed below average.
 Performance worsened as countries got closer to the equator, with 38% of countries furthest from the equator in the high category, and only 14% of the countries nearest the equator in that category.

-As noted in the previous section, our methodology classified countries as low or high even if they did better or less well on one, or occasionally two, categories.
-For countries with data for all four categories, only two countries in the world had a consistently high record on all four-Costa Rica and Trinidad and Tobago.
-Five countries were consistently medium: Bolivia, Brazil, Nepal, Saudi Arabia and Turkey; and only one country, Sierra Leone, had consistently low performance, though Chad, Democratic Republic of the Congo, Iraq, Somalia and Zimbabwe were also consistently low performers, but were missing data on one or two categories.
+As noted in the previous section, our methodology classified countries as 'low' or 'high' even if they did better or less well on one, or, occasionally, two categories.
+For countries with data for all four categories, only two countries in the world had a consistent high record on all four - Costa Rica and Trinidad and Tobago.
+Five countries were consistently 'medium': Bolivia, Brazil, Nepal, Saudi Arabia and Turkey; and only one country, Sierra Leone, had consistently low performance, though Chad, Congo Dem.
+Rep., Iraq, Somalia and Zimbabwe were also consistently low performers, but were missing data on one or two categories.